-Overcoming the challenges of high-speed aerodynamic tests
+Overcoming the challenges of high-speed aerodynamic tests using pressure control

 In aerospace development and testing, aerodynamicists frequently occasions need to pressurize large volumes to high pressures: often volumes of greater than 100 L, pressurized to over 150 PSIG.
 These aerodynamic tests generally require high flow rates in addition to high pressures.
 However, there can be limits on the mass flow that can be achieved while routing gas through the pressure controller, most often attributable to the limitations of the valve.

 While it’s simple for the aerodynamicist to pressurize a device under test (DUT) using a PCD-Series differential pressure controller, the mass flow limitations will restrict the speed at which the tank can be filled.
 Often, this challenge is circumvented by pressurizing the DUT through a high-flow bypass valve.
 Once the DUT is fully pressurized, a high-precision pressure controller is able to perform any necessary pressure maintenance.
 This method allows for the fastest possible tank filling, coupled with the highest precision pressure control.

 Gas reservoirs present an example of this application: the reservoir must be pressurized prior to high-speed aerodynamic tests can be conducted.
 A customer approached Alicat looking to pressurize a 200 L gas reservoir to 1000 PSIG, upstream of a high-speed wind tunnel.
 The gas held in the reservoir would then be quickly released into a wind tunnel (via a rupture disc), which would produce a hypersonic flow with a high Mach number.

 Pressurizing the large volume of the reservoir requires a high flow/high pressure device.
 However, Alicat’s standard high-flow Rolamite valves are only operable at pressures under 500 PSIG.